Young Eagles to Fly!

 The programme includes visits to places like the control tower, rescue fire, maintenance workshops, Warbirds, an aircraft factory, and many other flying related activities.

 In addition, regular opportunities to go flying in light aircraft with experienced pilots are part of the programme.
-“One of the great things about Young Eagles is seeing the mile-wide smile on the faces of young people after they’ve been flying” says Club CEO, Richard Small.
+“One of the great things about Young Eagles is seeing the mile-wide smile on the faces of young people after they’ve been flying” says Richard Small.
 “The Young Eagles programme allows us to make the experience available to a wide group of young men and women in a very safe environment”.

 Young Eagles also get to focus on flight theory as well as receive information on pathways to becoming a pilot.